 The small gastric pouch restricts the oral intake and additionally the small bowel bypass reduces the absorption of nutrients (malabsorption).
-The Omega loop bypass (OLB) requires just one joint in between bowels compared to the Roux-En-Y gastric bypass, which requires two joints.
+The Single Anastomosis Gastric Bypass (SAGB) requires just one joint in between bowels compared to the Roux-En-Y gastric bypass, which requires two joints.

 Hospital stay: about 2-5 days

 Weight loss: about 70 % of excess weight in 5 years.
 (Please be aware that extent of weight loss is very individual and cannot be guaranteed.)